Templers (Radical Pietist sect): Templer colonies

 After the 1898 visit of Kaiser Wilhelm II of Germany, one of the Kaiser's traveling companions, Colonel Joseph Freiherr von Ellrichshausen, initiated the formation of a society for the advancement of the German settlements in Palestine, in Stuttgart.
 It enabled the settlers to acquire land for new settlements by offering them low interest loans.

-A second wave of pioneer settlers founded Wilhelma (now Bnei Atarot) in 1902 near Lod, (1903) near the original Jaffa colony, followed by Bethlehem of Galilee (1906) and Waldheim (now Alonei Abba) in 1907.
+A second wave of pioneer settlers founded Wilhelma (now Bnei Atarot) in 1902 near Lod (1903), also near the original Jaffa colony, followed by Bethlehem of Galilee (1906) and Waldheim (now Alonei Abba) in 1907.
 At its height, the Templer community in Palestine numbered 2,000.

 In July and August 1918 the British sent 850 Templers to an internment camp at Helwan near Cairo in Egypt.
 In April 1920, 350 of these internees were deported to Germany.
 All the property of the Templers of enemy nationality (thus except of that of a few US citizens among them) was taken into public custodianship.
 With the establishment of a regular British administration in 1918 Edward Keith-Roach became the Public Custodian of Enemy Property in Palestine, who rented out the property and collected the rents.

 In April 1920 the Allies convened at the Conference of San Remo and agreed on the British rule in Palestine, followed by the official establishment of the civil administration on 1 July 1920.
 From that date on Keith-Roach transferred the collected rents for property in custodianship to the actual proprietors.
 On 29 June 1920, the British Foreign Secretary, Lord Curzon, informed the British Upper House that Great Britain agreed in principle to their return to Palestine.

 The League of Nations legitimised the British administration and custodianship by granting a mandate to Britain in 1922, which Turkey, the Ottoman successor, finally ratified by the Treaty of Lausanne, signed on 24 July 1923 and becoming effective on 6 August 1924.
 Thus the public custodianship ended in the same year and the prior holders achieved the fully protected legal position as proprietors.

 The Mandate government and the Public Custodian of Enemy Property paid them 50% restitution for war losses of livestock and other property.
 The Bank of the Temple Society, formed in 1925 with its head office in Jaffa and branches in Haifa and Jerusalem, became one of the leading credit institutions in Palestine.